Nebula-Developer/Frostbyte/README.md

 Frostbyte is currently in heavy development - it is in a pre-alpha state, and is not yet ready for public use.
 You should expect a release a beta version of Frostbyte in the near future, and a full release much later.
 Frostbyte is currently being developed and designed by myself, [NebulaDev](https://github.com/nebula-developer.
 I am not spesifically looking for contributors, but contributions and testers are welcome.
 If you are interested in helping out, please contact me at [nebuladev.contact@gmail.com](mailto:nebuladev.contact@gmail.com).

+## Documentation

+You can find the documentation for Frostbyte in the `docs/` directory.
+This documentation is currently very sparse, but will be updated as the project progresses.

 ## Building Frostbyte

 Frostbyte can be built from source using the following commands: